Jeff Kent (author): Teaching

 Kent taught history and geography at Maryhill Comprehensive School, in Kidsgrove, from 1974 to 1975 and at Leek College from 1976 to 1980.
-In 1980, he became lectured in general studies at Stoke-on-Trent Technical College.
+In 1980, he lectured in general studies at Stoke-on-Trent Technical College.
 In 1991, he began lecturing in English at Stoke on Trent College and later in history, geography and international perspectives.
 From 1994 to 2010, he lectured in writing & publishing.

 Writings

 Kent became a freelance author in 1972 and wrote record reviews for Hard Graft magazine.
 In 1983, he published his first book, The Rise And Fall of Rock, a critical rock music history.
 It covered over 1,800 artists and 3,000 records.
 In 1987, he published Principles of Open Learning, an examination of a radical, flexible and student-centred method of education.
 In 1989, he published a biography of Eric Burdon, the lead singer of The Animals, entitled The Last Poet: The Story Of Eric Burdon, using material from extensive interviews with Burdon.

 In 1989, Kent published the first of seven books on Port Vale Football Club, Back To Where We Once Belonged!: Port Vale Promotion Chronicle 1988–1989, which was a celebration of the club's return to the Second Division of the Football League.
 In 1990, Kent published a history of Port Vale, entitled The Valiants' Years: The Story Of Port Vale.
 In 1991, he published Port Vale Tales: A Collection Of Stories, Anecdotes And Memories, which featured the recollections of those closely connected with the club, including Mick Cullerton, Ken Hancock, Brian Horton, Stanley Matthews, Harry Poole, and Kent himself.
 In 1992, Kent published a Port Vale Forever song book to accompany his ten-track album of the same name.
-In 1993, he published The Port Vale Record 1879–1993, a history of Port Vale, cataloguing all the first team's reported season by season results.
+In 1993, he published The Port Vale Record 1879–1993, a history of Port Vale, cataloguing all the first-team's reported season by season results.
 Three years later, he published Port Vale Personalities: A Biographical Dictionary of Players, Officials and Supporters, which contained the biographies of numerous individuals (mainly footballers) involved with the club since its inception.
 In 1998, Kent published The Potteries Derbies, which outlined the story of the first-team matches between Port Vale and Stoke City.